biojava/biojava.github.io/_wikis/BioJava:CookBook:Interfaces:ProteinPeptideFeatures.md

 How do I display protein features / a Peptide Digest?
 -----------------------------------------------------

+**Note: this recipe makes use of the latest BioJava version available via CVS.**

 This example demonstrates several different features of the ProteinDigestDemo.
 To best view this demo you will need a SwissProt format file that contains secondary structural elements in its Feature